syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 **Save** **and** **Load** **using** **BinaryFormatter**

-DockingManager allows to save and load the state of the DockingManager using binary formatter
+DockingManager allows you to save and load the state of the DockingManager using binary formatter.

 {% highlight c# %}

-// Shows the Load and save method performs in BinaryFormatter
+// Shows the Load and save method performs in BinaryFormatter.

 BinaryFormatter formatter =  new BinaryFormatter();